Monday, February 28, 2011

 Chwee Kueh and one of my favorite childhood games

 In Cantonese, we call this “Voon chye go” and this is something that reminds me of my Mum’s good friend in Ipoh.
 I called her “Ah Tai” (means the eldest).
 According to my Mum, she got this nickname because she spoke with a very loud voice and all the neighbors on the street respected her and gave her "face" because she is the oldest and a very generous person.
 She used to serve food and drinks to her mahjong “kakis” (mates).
 One dish that she served that left a deep impression with me was her chwee kueh (rice cake).
 They tasted out of this world delicious.!
 I remembered “Ah Tai” stayed in this famous street in Ipoh in one of the old shop houses.
 The street used to be called Theatre Street before our Government change all the streets’ name in Ipoh to Bahasa Malaysia.
 Mum went there to play mahjong with her and her other friends.
 While Mum was playing mahjong, I would be playing with other children who lived there and one of our favorite games was kicking this colorful object which you will see in the photos below.
 I have not seen this for 40 years since I moved from Ipoh to Kuala Lumpur.
-The other day when Stitch and I went to have lunch in one of our favorite Chinese coffee shops, we walked pass a shop and many of these were displayed outside on the varendah.
-I turned to Stitch and told him I must buy one and share my story about it my friends.
+The other day when my Quay Lo and I went to have lunch in one of our favorite Chinese coffee shops, we walked pass a shop and many of these were displayed outside on the varendah.
+I turned to him and told him I must buy one and share my story about it with my friends.
 Don’t ask me what this is called in English because I don’t have a clue.
 Any of my Asian friends can tell me?
 In Cantonese, it is called “Yin”.
 Now you may want to know how did we play the game.
 Okay, each of us would have our own“Yin”.
 To play the game, we needed to kick this up in the air with one foot and continue kicking as many times as possible without letting it drop on the ground.
 Once dropped on the ground, that will be our score.
 So who got the most score would be the winner.
 You will be surprised to know that the “Yin” we owned was one that we handmade by ourselves and we would decorate our “Yin” with very colorful tin can sheets and feathers.
 We would make it look very attractive and took great pride in it.
 We would compete with each other to own the best looking "Yin".
 Sometimes we so admired our friend’s “Yin” that we made our “Yin” as a price to the winner.
 It was a lot of fun kicking "Yin".
 In my opinion, games played during my childhood days were more outdoor, creative and interactive as compared to games played by kids today.
 The next question for those who has never seen or heard of this game may be curious to know what this is made of.
 They are made of one very long nail with a rather big flat head and many layers of round rubber sheets and tin can sheets of about 3 to 4 cm in diameter.
 All the sheets were punched with a hole in the centre just big enough to let the nail go through.
 The top and bottom layers had to be rubber.
 In between were numerous tin can sheets.
 Rubber bands were used to tie the feathers to the tip of nail.
 Yes, it is that simple to make a toy for ourselves those days.
 It practically cost us nothing and yet we could derive hours of pleasure from it.

 Now, coming back to chwee kueh, here is the recipe.
 Mine may not taste as good as At Tai’s but my mum and my friends love it so I presume it is worth sharing this recipe with you.